Free COVID-19 testing now available to New Jersey residents by delivery

-TRENTON — With rising COVID-19 cases, New Jersey and a medical service are partnering to supply residents with at-home testing.
+TRENTON — With COVID-19 cases on the rise once again, New Jersey and a medical service are partnering to supply residents with at-home testing.

+For many in the Cumberland County jail, the last time they were outside was Thanksgiving.

-Vault, a medical company that considers itself a leading provider in testing, will provide tests with next-day delivery.
-Those receiving Vault's test can return their sample to the company through prepaid packaging from UPS, Persichelli said, and results will be returned within 24 to 28 hours.
+Vault will provide tests with next-day delivery.
+Those receiving Vault's test can return their sample to the company through prepaid packaging from UPS, Persichilli said.
+Results will be returned within 24 to 48 hours.

-Vault's at-home test can be completed within 10 to 15 minutes with the help of a company representative over Zoom, Persichilli said.
-The health commissioner is advising residents to take advantage of the opportunity with cases increasing around one of the busiest months for travel and gatherings each year.
+The at-home test can be completed within 10 to 15 minutes with the help of a company representative over Zoom, Persichilli said.
+The health commissioner is advising residents to take advantage of the opportunity with cases increasing during one of the busiest months for travel and gatherings.

 Results will automatically be shared with local health officials for contract tracing purposes, Persichilli said.

-Vault provided the first at-home test for the coronavirus and has since distributed over 10 million kits to consumers, employers, public health agencies, and school systems, according to its website.
+Vault provided the first at-home test for the coronavirus and has since distributed more than 10 million kits to consumers, employers, public health agencies and school systems, according to its website.

 Contact Eric Conklin: